NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     $ sudo -u discourse -g discourse -H bundle install --deployment --without test --without development

+__Note__: Upgrading to <code>1.5.4</code> will fail at this stage on FreeBSD <code>11.0-RELEASE</code> due to build errors from libv8.
+What worked for me is this:

+    $ pkg install v8
+    $ bundle config build.libv8 --with-system-v8
+    $ sudo -u discourse -g discourse -H bundle install --deployment --without test --without development

+After that proceed to the next step.

 __6.__ It's time to migrate the database.
 For a single instant installation of Discourse:

     $ sudo -u discourse -g discourse -H RAILS_ENV='production' bundle exec rake db:migrate